On the renormalization of the one-pion exchange potential and the consistency of Weinberg's power counting: Cutoff dependence of the NN phase shifts

 We are now in the position to determine the minimal acceptable value for $\Lambda$.
-To that aim, we very the cutoff in the range from $\Lambda = 1$ fm$^{-1}$ up to $\Lambda = \infty$ and study carefully the cutoff dependence of the phase shifts.
+To that aim, we very the cutoff in the range $\Lambda = 1 \ldots 20$ fm$^{-1}$ and study carefully the cutoff dependence of the phase shifts.
 Notice that since unstable channels are stabilized by adding the appropriate counterterms and tuning their strengths as described above, all phase shifts and mixing angles are expected to reach stable values as $\Lambda$ goes to infinity.
+For partial waves considered in this work, phase shift become nearly cutoff--independent for $\Lambda > 20$ fm$^{-1}$.
+Thus, the results for $\Lambda = 20$ fm$^{-1}$ maybe regarded the ones in the limit $\Lambda \to \infty$.
 Clearly, as $\Lambda$ is taken very small, $\Lambda \sim 1$ fm$^{-1}$, one expects large errors in the description of the data.
 Increasing the cutoff values the results are expected to improve until $\Lambda$ reaches the critical point where missing higher--order contributions to the potential due to e.g.~$2\pi$--exchange become the dominant source of errors.
 Starting from this point, the error due to keeping $\Lambda$ finite is within the theoretical uncertainty of the LO approximation.
-These qualitative expectations are confirmed by explicit calculations as shown in Fig.~\ref{err_uncoup}, where errors in phase shifts in the uncoupled channels are depicted.
+These qualitative expectations are confirmed by explicit calculations as shown in Fig.~\ref{err_uncoup}, where errors in phase shifts $| \Delta \delta^i | = | \delta^i - \delta^i_{\rm Nijm \; PWA} |$ in the uncoupled channels are depicted.

-The results for $\Lambda > 20$ fm$^{-1}$ become nearly cutoff--independent and are not shown for this reason.
 Clearly the theoretical uncertainty at a given order in the EFT expansion cannot be smaller than the deviation from the data.
 The lower bound for the LO theoretical uncertainty in a partial wave $i$ is, therefore, given by $\lim_{\Lambda \to \infty} | \Delta \delta^i |$ and can be read off from Fig.~\ref{err_uncoup}.
 One observes that already for $\Lambda \gtrsim 3$ fm $^{-1}$ the error due to keeping $\Lambda$ finite is within the theoretical uncertainty of the LO approximation.
 The only exception is given by the $^3P_1$ phase shift, where the critical value of the cutoff $\Lambda \sim$ 4 -- 5 fm$^{-1}$ is somewhat larger.
 On the other hand, even a smaller cutoff value $\Lambda \sim 2$ fm$^{-1}$ seems to be sufficient in the $^1S_0$, $^1F_3$ and $^3F_3$ partial wave.

 We now turn to the coupled channels.